Aside from New Year’s Eve, there are other important days of the 15-day Chinese New Year Festival, including:

 YUAN XIAO JIE: Festival of Lanterns

-- Eight Treasures Rice (contains glutinous rice, walnuts, different colored dry fruit, raisins, sweet red bean paste, jujube dates, and almonds).
+- Eight Treasures Rice, which contains rice, walnuts, different colored dry fruit, raisins, sweet red bean paste, jujube dates, and almonds

-- “Song Gao”, literally translates to “loose cake”- which is made of rice which has been coursely ground and then formed into a small, sweet round cake.
+- “Song Gao,” literally translates to “loose cake,” which is made of rice which has been coarsely ground and then formed into a small, sweet round cake

-- “Jiu Niang Tang” – sweet wine-rice soup which contains small glutinous rice balls
+- “Jiu Niang Tang” – sweet wine-rice soup which contains small rice balls